opendroneid/transmitter-linux/README.md

 # Open Drone ID transmitter example for Linux

-This program supports transmitting static drone ID data via Wi-Fi Beacon or Bluetooth on a desktop Linux PC.
+This program supports transmitting static drone ID data via Wi-Fi Beacon or Bluetooth on a desktop Linux PC or Raspberry Pi HW.

 For further information about Open Drone ID and the related specifications, please see the documentation in [opendroneid-core-c](https://github.com/opendroneid/opendroneid-core-c).

 The drone ID data is just static data, since the main purpose is to demonstrate how to setup the Bluetooth and Wi-Fi Beacon HW + SW to transmit valid drone ID data.
 This could easily be extended to simulate a bit more dynamic flight example.

 ## How to compile